Employee excess: when the employee becomes the (GDPR) controller

 Categories:

-Is a police officer who carries out a database query without official cause to be considered a data controller within the meaning of the General Data Protection Regulation (GDPR)?
-The Stuttgart Higher Regional Court examined this question in detail - and came to a clear conclusion.
+Is a police officer who carries out a database query without official cause a controller within the meaning of the General Data Protection Regulation (GDPR)?
+The Stuttgart Higher Regional Court has examined this question in detail - and has come to a clear conclusion.
 Why employee excess can be really expensive.

 Police officer uses police information system for private purposes

-The police officer concerned had access to the police information system "POLAS" at the police station.
+The affected Police officers had access to the police information system "POLAS" at the police station.
 This is used to store and retrieve personal data on suspects, accused persons and other relevant persons as part of police investigations.

 On March 2, 2021 at around 1:41 a.m., the officer used his work computer to retrieve information about a colleague who was in custody at the time.
 In doing so, the officer was not acting for official reasons, but out of private interest, which he was aware of.
 According to the findings of the local court, the officer had specifically searched for personal and criminally relevant data of his colleague without any official reason.

 The incident was uncovered by internal control mechanisms, whereupon the responsible department initiated an investigation.
-As a result, the officer was sentenced to a fine of 1,500 euros by the Stuttgart District Court for intentional and unlawful processing of personal data pursuant to Art.
-83 (1), (2), (5) (a) GDPR.
+As a result, the officer was charged by the Stuttgart District Court with intentional and unlawful Processing of personal data pursuant to Art.
+83 para.
+1, 2, 5 lit. a GDPR sentenced to a fine of 1,500 euros.
 The police officer lodged an appeal against this decision.

 Reading tip: Data protection risks for customer portfolio data